“Labor Omnia Vincit” McKay Law

 • Fatal injuries

-Riders deal with stereotypes that hurt their cases — biased assumptions about motorcyclists:
+Riders deal with stereotypes that hurt their cases — jurors and insurance companies often hold negative stereotypes:

 • Negative attitudes about leather and motorcycle culture